Why Do We Have a Student Honor Code?

-Academic Dishonesty includes any act in which a student gains, or attempts to gain, an unfair academic advantage over other students.
+Academic Misconduct includes any act in which a student gains or provides, or attempts to gain or provide, an unfair academic advantage over other students.
 These acts include, but are not limited to the following and also include any attempts to engage in the following:

 - Clicker Fraud.
 Using, or having someone else use, clicker technology improperly in an effort to receive academic credit.

 - Fabrication.
-Falsification or creation of data, research, or resources, altering graded work without the prior consent of the course instructor.
+Falsification or creation of data, research, or resources, or altering graded work without the prior consent of the course faculty.

 - Lying.
-Deliberate falsification with the intent to deceive, as applied to an academic submission of information.
+Deliberate falsification with the intent to deceive, as it relates to an academic submission.

 - Bribery.
-Providing, offering, or taking rewards in exchange for a grade, or, an assignment, or in the aiding of Academic Dishonesty.
+Providing, offering, or taking rewards in exchange for a grade, an assignment, or in the aiding of Academic Misconduct.

 - Threat.
-Acting to intimidate a student, staff, or faculty member for the purpose of affecting a grade or in an effort to prevent the reporting of an Honor Code violation, or in connection with any other form of Academic Dishonesty.
+Acting to intimidate a student, staff, or faculty member for the purpose of affecting a grade or in an effort to prevent the reporting of an Honor Code allegation, or in connection with any other form of Academic Misconduct.

 - Retaliation.
 Retaliating against or discouraging, directly or through third parties, an individual from participating in the Honor Code process.
 To be considered retaliation, there must be a causal connection between a materially adverse action and the act of reporting a violation or participating in an Honor Code process.
-A materially adverse action is one that would dissuade a reasonable person from reporting a violation, and includes, but is not limited to, intimidation, threats, or coercion.
-A determination of whether an action is materially adverse is a fact-dependent inquiry made on a case-by-case basis by SCCR staff.
+A materially adverse action is one that would dissuade a reasonable person from reporting a violation, and includes, but is not limited to, intimidation, 5 threats, or coercion.
+A determination of whether an action is materially adverse is a fact-dependent inquiry made on a case-by-case basis by Student Conduct and Conflict Resolution (SCCR) staff.

 - Unauthorized Access.
-Gaining unauthorized access to, or use of, protected academic information including, but not limited to: CU-SIS; a faculty, student, or staff member’s computer, files, and/or physical space; or secure information on an online server.
+Gaining access to, giving access to, or use of, protected academic information including, but not limited to: CU-SIS; a faculty, student, or staff member’s computer, files, and/or physical space; and/or secure information on an online server.

-- Aiding Academic Dishonesty.
+- Aiding Academic Misconduct.
 Facilitating any act which may help a student to gain an unfair academic advantage including, but not limited to, any of the aforementioned acts.

 - Sharing course materials, including but not limited to personal notes, in an unauthorized online bank or forum, whether for profit or for free, is strongly discouraged and may result in a referral to the Honor Code.